-The Offering Common stock offered by us shares Option to purchase additional shares of common stock We have granted the underwriters a 30-day option to purchase up to additional shares of our common stock at the public offering price less the estimated underwriting discounts and commissions.
+The Offering Common stock offered by us shares Option to purchase additional shares of common stock We have granted the underwriters a 30-day option to purchase additional shares of our common stock at the public offering price less the estimated underwriting discounts and commissions.
 Common stock to be outstanding immediately after this offering shares (shares, if the underwriters' option to purchase additional shares of our common stock from us is exercised in full).
-We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$ million, or approximately \$ million if the underwriters exercise their option to purchase additional shares in full, based upon an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses.
-Use of proceeds The principal purposes of this offering are to increase our capitalization and financial flexibility, create a public market for our common stock, and enable access to the public equity markets for our stockholders and us.
+We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$ million, or approximately \$ million if the underwriters exercise their option to purchase additional shares in full, based upon an assumed initial public offering price of \$ share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+The principal purposes of this offering are to increase our Use of proceeds capitalization and financial flexibility, create a public market for our common stock, and enable access to the public equity markets for our stockholders and us.
 We intend to use the net proceeds from this offering for working capital and other general corporate purposes, which may include technology and solutions development, selling and marketing, general and administrative matters, and capital expenditures.
 We may also use a portion of the proceeds for the acquisition of, or investment in, technologies, solutions, or businesses that complement our business.
 However, we do not have binding agreements or commitments for any acquisitions or investments outside the ordinary course of business at this time.
 See the section titled "Use of Proceeds" for additional information.

-Risk factors See the section titled "Risk Factors" and other information included in this prospectus for a discussion of some of the factors you should consider before deciding to purchase shares of our common stock.
+See the section titled "Risk Factors" and other information

-Proposed Nasdag Global Market trading symbol
+Proposed Nasdaq Global Market trading symbol